Learning to fly a drone can be a bit tricky, especially if you’ve got no one to walk you through the process.

 Moving the right stick forward and backwards controls Pitch, which in turn will cause the drone to move forwards and backwards.

-Moving the left stick sideways will cause the drone to move from side to side.
+Moving the right stick sideways will cause the drone to move from side to side.
 This is known as “roll” because the drone literally rolls in the direction that the stick is pushed, causing it to move sideways.

 Moving the left stick up and down will increase and decrease the drones’ altitude.
 This is known as the drones’ throttle and determines the amount of power that is delivered to the motors, hence adjusting its altitude.